rarutyun/iso_cpp_papers/parallel_algorithms/range_as_an_output/DXXXX.md

 by logical disjunction, as its name suggest.
 We did not explore which makes more sense; at glance, there seems to be little practical difference for library implementors.

+TODO: Re-evaluate!
 For "iterator and sentinel" overloads we prefer to always require a sentinel for output, despite the mismatch with the corresponding serial overloads because we expect those overloads rarer used compared to range ones.

 ## Semantical ambiguity for certain algorithms ## {#semantical_ambiguity}

-The semantical ambiguity might appear for the following code:
+The potential semantical ambiguity can be illustrated by the following code:

 ```cpp
 std::vector<int> vec1;